 The future of Product Led Growth will be about improving the entire customer experience.

-Doing so will require creating personalized experiences at all ends.
+Doing so will require creating personalized experiences at all ends of the roadmap.

-Treating everyone as the same and providing them the same customer experience isn’t going to work long term as a Go-to-market plan.
+Treating everyone as the same and providing them with the same customer experience isn’t going to work long term as a Go-to-market plan.

-We need to be more intelligent in how we work with leads and customers, providing personal value to them (and knowing that will likely be different for everyone).
+We need to be more intelligent in how we work with our target audience across marketing channels, providing personal value to them (and knowing that will likely be different for everyone).

-Good news, the future is exciting and we’re building the tools to help you provide personal customer experiences at ActiveCampaign.
+Good news, the future is exciting and we’re building the tools to help you provide personalized customer experiences at ActiveCampaign.